sudorandom/fauxrpc.com/content/docs/testcontainers.md

 title: 'Testcontainers'
 weight: 50
 slug: testcontainers
+description: "Simplify your gRPC testing by using FauxRPC with Testcontainers for lightweight, isolated environments."
+icon: "deployed_code"
 ---

 Testing gRPC services can be tricky.
 You often need a real server running, which can introduce complexity and slow down your tests.
 Using FauxRPC with [Testcontainers](https://testcontainers.com/) can simplify gRPC mocking.